MKTHEPLUGG/edge-cloud/docs/setup/OS/ubuntu-server/readme.md

 To achieve a dynamic configuration where hostnames are unique but follow a specific pattern, you can leverage the flexibility of Cloud-init.
 You can create a config that dynamically sets the hostname, for example by using a combination of a fixed prefix and a randomly generated suffix.

-Let’s start with the Cloud-init configuration for a dynamic hostname, and then build on that for other dynamic requirements.

 ### 1. **Dynamic Hostname Generation**:
 You can use Cloud-init's `hostname` directive and combine it with built-in shell commands to generate a unique, random hostname on boot.